filiph/egamebook/dart/README.md

     ---
     policeBreakIn

-    There's a sudden, loud crash _right in the room_ and a man in black overall jumps into the room, through the window, like some sort of a freaking ninja.
+    There's a sudden, loud crash _right in the room_ and a man in black overall jumps through the window, like some sort of a freaking ninja.
 Everything slows down.
 He's holding a gun and starts turning it towards you.

     <script>
       if (weapon == "gun") {